404six/404six/README.md

 ### Hi there, I'm Lucas Morais 👋

-- I'm a Full Stack Developer with extensive expertise in Python, PHP, C++ and Golang.
+- I'm a Software Engineer with extensive expertise in Python, PHP, C++ and Golang.
-- My interests are: Redhat, Web Scraping, Data Science and Optimization.
+- My interests are: Back-end, Redhat, Web Scraping, Data Science and Optimization.

 Feel free to check out my repositories and get in touch if you'd like to collaborate on a project.